How to Cook Your Turkey Like a Boss!

 The thought of perfectly preparing the star of the show can be stressful, but don’t worry, we got you!
 Our ‘Poultry Perfection Guide’ is here!
 Are your knives cleaned, sharpened, and ready to rock?
-You’ll need your chef knife, your boning knife, and even your bread knife can be used to carve your bird (more on the types of knives to keep in the kitchen here).
-Oh, and make sure you check out these tips for how to season your turkey first, followed by how to carve it!
+You’ll need your chef knife, your boning knife and that handy little paring knife to get as much as you can out of that bird (and a large cutting board to rest it on).

 How to Cook a Turkey: F.N.
 Sharp Tips and Tricks

 How long does it take to oven roast a turkey?
 Well, the general rule for cooking an unstuffed turkey is 15 minutes per pound, and a stuffed turkey of the same size will generally take about another hour.
 This applies to cooking in a roaster, or even in a roasting bag.
 Just be sure to place turkey breast side up in a sturdy shallow pan that can hold the juices as the turkey roasts.

 The Best Temperature for Cooking Turkey in the Oven